-As innovative as our industrial heating blankets are on their own, how cool would it be if you could monitor them all from a central location?
-Well, you can.
-With the new Powerblanket Programmable Logic Controllers (PLC) you can keep track of all your blankets and see exactly what’s going on with each.
+As innovative as Powerblanket’s industrial heating and cooling products are on their own, how convenient would it be if you could monitor them all from a central location?
+The good news is you can.
+Enjoy custom temperature control with our state of the art temperature PLC, the Beacon Smart Controller.